Generalised Medical Phrase Grounding: Conclusion

 \section{Conclusion}

-We introduced generalised medical phrase grounding (GMPG), a new task formulation that addresses fundamental limitations of prior methods by supporting the mapping of findings to zero, one, or multiple image regions.
-MedGrounder---the first GMPG model---achieves state-of-the-art performance through pretraining on weakly supervised anatomical data (Chest ImaGenome) and fine-tuning on small expert-annotated datasets (PadChest-GR, MS-CXR).
-We also demonstrated MedGrounder's practical utility as a modular component.
-By composing our model with existing report generators, we can produce grounded reports with performance competitive with end-to-end systems, offering a scalable path toward verifiable generated reports without retraining generators on image–report–box triplets.
+We introduced generalised medical phrase grounding, a clinically aligned formulation that maps each phrase to zero, one, or multiple scored regions.
+To overcome the scarcity of expert annotations, we constructed GMPG-ImaGenome through an LLM-assisted cleanup of Chest ImaGenome and used it as weak supervision in a two-stage training curriculum.
+The resulting model, MedGrounder, achieves strong zero-shot transfer, state-of-the-art overall performance on PadChest-GR and competitive results on MS-CXR, with the largest gains on multi-region phrases.
+By composing MedGrounder with existing report generators, we further showed that grounded report generation can be achieved modularly, without end-to-end training on expensive image--report--box triplets.

-Important limitations remain.
-MedGrounder excels on anatomically constrained findings (e.g., ``cardiomegaly'') yet struggles more on spatially variable (e.g., ``rib fractures'') or diffuse (e.g., ``pulmonary edema'') findings; single-box performance is only comparable to existing MPG methods, and absolute multi-box performance still leaves room for improvement.
-Secondly, evaluation is constrained by dataset scarcity, PadChest-GR and MS-CXR contain brief annotations (5-6 words per sentence) that differ substantially from real-world reports (9.2 words per sentence in MIMIC-CXR).
-To improve performance on spatially diffuse findings, additional expert supervision will be important.
-One practical direction is to make use of existing object-detection datasets that provide accurate human annotations for diffuse findings.
-Though there are not sentences, these disease names can serve as grounding phrases, or be converted into short sentence descriptions to better align with the GMPG setting.
+Several limitations remain.
+First, MedGrounder performs well on anatomically constrained findings (e.g., cardiomegaly) but struggles on pulmonary findings with low alignment with anatomical regions (e.g., nodules), and single-box performance remains comparable to rather than exceeding existing MPG methods.
+Second, both PadChest-GR and MS-CXR contain short, focused annotations (5--6 words), whereas real-world report sentences are longer and more complex (9.2 words in MIMIC-CXR).
+No phrase grounding dataset with full-length report sentences and bounding box annotations currently exists, making it difficult to evaluate GMPG in a fully realistic clinical setting.
+One practical direction to address the first limitation is to incorporate existing object-detection datasets that provide accurate annotations for low alignment with anatomical regions.
+Although these datasets lack sentence-level text, disease names can serve as grounding phrases or be expanded into short descriptions to align with the GMPG setting.